ItsLeMax/ILMLib/README.md

 storageConfig.set("myBelovedBoolean", true);

-// Feel free to use the file however you want. storageFile.*;
+// Feel free to use however you want storageFile.*;
 ```